Introduction: IL7 in 2021

 Now IL7 Security is able to meet the requirements of numerous contracts, we have developed and matured a risk assessment methodology called SWIFT which accelerates the process without abandoning adherence to ISO standards.
 We have also further developed policies that comply with NIST and continue our commitment to ISO 27001, NIS and GDPR.
 IL7 proposes to be a partner to those clients in the Transport Industry that want to be Cyber Secure.

-IL7 came about after I left BT in 2012 having briefly taken a permanent role to represent them in the PSN space and in their venture with Scottish Government.
-When they wanted to utilise my knowledge of IDS/IPS and SIEM as an SME for pre-sales, I decided to leave and develop my own consultancy.
-Before BT, I had run Subrosa Security with consultancy roles undertaken for various Police Forces (MPS, TVP etc.) the Charity Commission, DWP, HO, ONS, HMRC as well as Banks and other Private Sector blue-chips often at the same time.
-After BT, I was subsumed with roles for the Passport Office, BAE, Air ISTAR and the Rural Payments Agency.
+IL7 came about after I left BT in 2012 Before BT, I had undertaken consultancy roles for the Met Police, Thames Valley Police, the Charity Commission, DWP, HO, ONS, HMRC as well as Banks and other Private Sector blue-chips often at the same time.
+After BT, IL7 consulted to the Passport Office, BAE, MOD Air ISTAR and the Rural Payments Agency.
 While great contracts, my consultancy ambitions sought a wider client base and I believe that I can support customers on both a full time and part-time basis as well as in collaboration with other consultants.
-Last year I brought my family in to support me with the creation of this web site and to provide business and technical support.
-During 2017 to date, I achieved goals with greater diversification and provided rolling consultancy to Barclays Bank, the Cabinet Office, the Defence Infrastructure Organisation and Rolls Royce.
-I have now joined the Consultancy Hub and hope to diversify further into both Public and Private Sectors and bring more intelligent, pragmatic and well-informed advise to IL7's my It is my intention to gradually grow the capacity of IL7 to provide excellent advice through partnership and recruitment.
+In 2016 I brought my family in to support me with the creation of IL7 website and to provide business and technical support.
+In 2017, I led 1L7 to support Barclays Bank, the Cabinet Office, the Defence Infrastructure Organisation and Rolls Royce.
+It is my intention to gradually grow the capacity of IL7 to provide excellent advice through partnership and recruitment.
+To this end IL7 have provided Risk Assessment and Cyber Security consultancy to Govia Thameslink (2018-present), the Home Office (2019), Disclosure & Barring (2020) and Sellafield (2021-present).
+In addition I (under IR35) have provided consultancy on policy and risk assessment to the DfT and continue to do so to the MOD through Atkins.

 IL7 accept a wider audience